 Method Two: Use a Sliding Compound Miter Saw

-If the mark and measure method is not appropriate for you, another way that you can cut multiple pieces of wood to the same length is by using a power miter saw.
+If the mark and measure method is not appropriate for you, another way that you can cut multiple pieces of wood to the same length is by using a miter saw.

 To begin using this method, you need to clamp a board of wood into the miter saw fence.
 Once you have clamped the board into place, cut off the end of it.

-You will then need to take your measuring tape, and have the measurements that you want to cut at hand so that you know how far along the board you need to cut.
+You will then need to take your measuring tape, and have the measurements that you want to cut at hand so that you know how far along with the board you need to cut.

 Taking your measuring tape, you should put the tape on the end that you have cut and measure down the board.